owid/owid-datasets/datasets/Cumulative CO2 emissions (OWID based on GCP & CDIAC (2018))/README.md

 Cumulative carbon dioxide (CO₂) emissions have been calculated by Our World in Data based on annual CO₂ emissions published by the Global Carbon Project (GCP) and Carbon Dioxide Information Analysis Centre (CDIAC).
 By summing the annual emissions to a given year we have calculated the cumulative total.

+This is given as the share of global cumulative emissions by dividing each country or region's cumulative emissions by the cumulative world emissions for that given year.

 Data has been converted by Our World in Data from tonnes of carbon to tonnes of carbon dioxide (CO₂) using a conversion factor of 3.664.

 Our World in Data has also defined the following regions as: